-the brain and epileptic seizures
+The brain and epileptic seizures

-The brain has millions of nerve cells which control the way we think, move and feel.
+The brain has millions of nerve cells which control the way we think, move, and feel.
 The nerve cells do this by passing electrical signals to each other.
-If these signals are disrupted, or too many signals are sent at once, this causes a seizure (sometimes called a 'fit' or 'attack').
+If these signals are disrupted, or too many signals are sent at once, this causes a seizure.

 The brain has many different functions.
-Mood, memory, movement, consciousness and our senses are all controlled by the brain, and any of these can be affected if someone has a seizure.
+Mood, memory, movement, consciousness, and our senses are all controlled by the brain, and any of these can be affected if someone has a seizure.
 They may feel strange or confused, behave in an unusual way, or lose some or all awareness during the seizure.

 The brain has two sides called hemispheres.
 Each hemisphere has four parts called lobes.
-Each lobe is responsible for different things such as vision, speech and emotions.
+Each lobe is responsible for different things such as vision, speech, and emotions.